-What is Hypnosis?
+What is Hypnotherapy?

 We have all heard or spoken of someone being “in a trance” meaning being so focused on a train of thought, activity or task that the person becomes almost oblivious to their surroundings, other voices, external sounds etc